qarmin/czkawka/README.md

 In Dupeguru I enabled checking images with different dimensions to match Czkawka behavior.
 Both apps use caching mechanism, so second scan is really fast.

-Similar images which check 10949 files which took 6.6 GB
+Similar images which check 10949 files that occupied 6.6 GB

 | App                         | Scan time |
 |:---------------------------:|:---------:|